toji/gl-matrix/BUILDING.md

     npm run build-all

-This will build the full and minified versions of glMatrix as well as the docs.
+This will build the full and minified versions of glMatrix.

+To build the docs, run:

+    npm run doc